-Consequent upon the full revelation of the union of Christ and the church, we find, in the writings of the apostle Paul, a much greater development of those gifts of the Holy Spirit&#8212; in connection with the position of him who, as a member of &#8220;the body of Christ,&#8221; might possess this or that gift.
+Consequent upon the full revelation of the union of Christ and the church, we find, in the writings of the apostle Paul, a much greater development of those gifts of the Holy Spirit -- in connection with the position of him who, as a member of "the body of Christ", might possess this or that gift.
 The same principles, however, are found practically set forth in the writings of Peter.

-<h3>On Election and on Gifts, as the Power of Ministry</h3>
+<h3>ON ELECTION AND ON GIFTS, AS THE POWER OF MINISTRY</h3>

-We have already seen, and we have a very striking example of it in Paul, that the sovereignty of God is exhibited in ministry as in salvation. &#8220;Ye have *not* chosen me,&#8221; saith the Lord, &#8220;but I have chosen you, and ordained you that ye should go and bring forth fruit, and that your fruit should remain.&#8221; &#8220;He is a chosen vessel unto me,&#8221; said the Lord to Ananias, &#8220;to bear my name before the Gentiles.&#8221; So that, as this sovereignty of God excludes the choice of man, anyone who denies the existence of a ministry having diversity of gifts, is opposing this sovereignty.
-But here, on examining the word, we shall find this sovereignty *exercised by the Holy Ghost in the midst of the church:* we shall likewise find that it is Christ who gives, and that it is God who works, all in all.
+We have already seen, and we have a very striking example of it in Paul, that the sovereignty of God is exhibited in ministry as in salvation.
+"Ye have *not* chosen me", saith the Lord, "but I have chosen you, and ordained you that ye should go and bring forth fruit, and that your fruit should remain".
+"He is a chosen vessel unto me", said the Lord to Ananias, "to bear my name before the Gentiles".
+So that, as this sovereignty of God excludes the choice of man, anyone who denies the existence of a ministry having diversity of gifts, is opposing this sovereignty.
+But here, on examining the word, we shall find this sovereignty *exercised by the Holy Ghost in the midst of the church*: we shall likewise find that it is Christ who gives, and that it is God who works, all in all.
 The first point on which the apostle insists, touching his ministry, as the consequence of his remarkable position, is, that it is neither of man, nor by the medium of man, but by Jesus Christ and God the Father.

 The objection was often made, that he was not of the twelve; that he was not a regularly-appointed apostle.
 This subject we find frequently discussed in the Epistles to the Corinthians and to the Galatians.
 The apostle takes pains to assure them, that his ministry *was* independent of man; that he had not consulted flesh and blood, but had preached Christ so soon as